-Competency sub- Level 2 Level 1 Level 0 uiva High level of autonomy with Low-to-Moderate complexity (knowledge utilization); Lower level of autonomy for complex and non-routine (analysis) Low-to-Moderate complexity (analysis); Moderate complexity limited to Retrieval/Comprehension; Restricted to routine Foundational (clerical/administrative) Financial Reporting Financial Reporting Needs and Systems Analyze/identify financial reporting information required by various stakeholders, including regulatory requirements (can include specialized financial reporting requirements); plus (a) Evaluate/review the appropriateness of the basis of financial reporting; or (b) Evaluate/review reporting processes to support reliable financial reporting Explain the financial reporting information required by various stakeholders, including regulatory requirements (can include specialized financial reporting requirements); plus (a) Analyze/identify the appropriateness of the basis of financial reporting; or (b) Analyze the accuracy and reliability of financial information Use the accounting system to process transactions and/or generate reports.
+Competency sub- Level 2 Level 1 Level 0 area High level of autonomy with Low-to-Moderate complexity (knowledge utilization); Lower level of autonomy for complex and non-routine (analysis) Low-to-Moderate complexity (analysis); Moderate complexity limited to Retrieval/Comprehension; Restricted to routine Foundational (clerical/administrative) Financial Reporting Financial Reporting Needs and Systems Identify and analyze financial reporting information required by various stakeholders, including regulatory requirements (can include specialized financial reporting requirements); plus (a) Evaluate the appropriateness of the basis of financial reporting; or (b) Evaluate reporting systems, data requirements and business processes to support reliable financial reporting.
+Explain the financial reporting information required by various stakeholders, including regulatory requirements (can include specialized financial reporting requirements); plus (a) Analyze the appropriateness of the basis of financial reporting; or (b) Analyze reporting systems, data requirements or business processes to support reliable financial Use the accounting system to process transactions and/or generate reports.
 Verify mathematical accuracy of financial information (sub-totals, totals).
 Perform simple reconciliations.
-Accounting Policies and Transactions Evaluate/review appropriate accounting policies and procedures; or Evaluate/review treatment for routine and non-routine transactions; or Analyze/research treatment for complex events/transactions.
-Analyze/research the appropriate accounting policies and procedures (or explains the basis in which they were selected and applied to an organization); or Analyze/research treatment for routine transactions.
+Accounting Policies and Transactions Evaluate appropriate accounting policies and procedures; or Evaluate treatment for routine and non-routine transactions; or Research and analyze treatment for complex events/transactions. reporting.
+Research the appropriate accounting policies and procedures (or explains the basis in which they were selected and applied to an organization); or Research and analyze treatment for routine transactions.
 Record accounting entries for routine transactions.
-Rollforward provisions from prior years.
+Roll forward provisions from prior years.

-Financial Report Preparation Analyze/prepare financial statements, including note disclosures.
-Explain financial statements, including note disclosures Verify mathematical accuracy of the financial statements and note disclosures.
-Financial Statement Analyses Analyze/prepare management communication (e.g., MD&A), or Analyze/prepare financial reporting results for stakeholders (internal or external), or Analyze/prepare/predict the impact of strategic, and operational decision on financial results (external or internal).
+Financial Report Analyze or prepare Explain financial Verify mathematical Preparation financial statements, including note disclosures. statements, including note disclosures. accuracy of the financial statements and note disclosures. disclosures. disclosures.
+Financial Statement Analyses Analyze or prepare management communication (e.g., MD&A), or Analyze or prepare financial reporting results for stakeholders (internal or external), or Analyze or estimate the impact of strategic, and operational decision on financial results (external or internal).
 Explain the management communication (e.g., MD&A), or Explain financial reporting results for stakeholders (external or internal), or Explain the impact of strategic and operational decision on financial results (external or internal).
 Calculate ratios and/or % changes in account balances.
-Management Account ing Management reporting needs and systems Analyze management information requirements, plus Evaluate/review the types of information systems used and the role they play in an organization or evaluate/recommend improvements to existing reporting systems to meet information needs, plus Analyze/research ethical and privacy issues related to information technology.
-Explain management information requirements, plus Analyze the types of information systems used and the role they play in an organization or analyze potential improvements to existing reporting systems to meet information needs, plus Explain ethical and privacy issues related to information technology.
-Use existing information systems to generate management reports.
-Recognize ethical and privacy issues related to information technology.
-Planning, budgeting and forecasting Evaluate/review information inputs (including assumptions) for operational plans, budgets and forecasts, and Analyze/prepare operational plans, budgets, and forecasts, and Analyze implications of variances Analyze/prepare information inputs for operational plans, budgets and forecasts, and Explain/calculate operational plans, budgets, and forecasts, and Explain/calculate variances Verify mathematical accuracy of plans, budgets and/or forecasts.
+Management Account ing Management reporting needs and systems Analyze management information requirements, plus Explain management information requirements, plus Use existing information systems to generate management reports.
+Evaluate business processes, systems and data requirements and evaluate or recommend improvements to meet information needs, plus Analyze business processes, systems and data requirements and analyze potential improvements to meet information needs, plus Recognize ethical and privacy issues related to information technology.
+Analyze ethical and privacy issues related to information technology and its use.
+Explain ethical and privacy issues related to information technology and its use.
+Planning, budgeting and forecasting Evaluate data and information inputs (including assumptions) for operational plans, budgets and forecasts, plus Analyze operational plans, budgets, and forecasts, and Analyze or prepare data and information inputs for operational plans, budgets and forecasts, plus Prepare operational plans, budgets, and forecasts, and Explain and calculate variances.
+Verify mathematical accuracy of plans, budgets and/or forecasts.
+Analyze implications of variances.